On Hop-Constrained Steiner Trees in Tree-Like Metrics: Preliminaries

 \section{Preliminaries}

-Let $(V,\dis)$ be a metric induced by the graph $G=(V,E)$ with terminals $\Term\subseteq V$ and~$r\in \Term$.
-In order to break ties consistently, we assume shortest paths in $G$ to be unique.
-This can be archived by adding some sufficiently small noise to the input slightly moving each point.
-A \kST after this transformation, is also optimal for the original instance.
-Additionally, we assume that $G$ is the (by the previous assumption unique) {\em minimal graph inducing}~$(V,\dis)$.
-That is, there is no edge in $G$ that can be removed without changing some shortest path.
+Let~$(V,\dis)$ be a metric induced by the graph~$G=(V,E)$. {We assume w.l.o.g.\ that the metric is given by~$G$.
+If this is not the case, we construct~$G$ as the complete graph on~$V$ where every edge~$\{u,v\}$ has weight equal to the distance from $u$ to $v$.
+In order to break ties consistently, we assume that shortest paths in~$G$ are unique.
+This can be achieved by adding some sufficiently small random noise to the weight of each edge of~$G$.
+We also assume that~$G$ is the {\em minimal graph inducing}~$(V,\dis)$.
+That is, no edge in~$E$ can be removed without changing the length of some shortest path.
+A \kST for this modified instance is also optimal for the original instance.
+Furthermore, the minimal graph~$G$ inducing~$(V,\dis)$ is unique.}

-{When working in a metric {induced} by a graph $G$, it is useful to view a $k$-hop Steiner tree $T$ with root $r$ as two assignments on the vertices of $G$.
-Specifically, for $U\subseteq V$, call a map $\lab : U \longrightarrow \{0,1,\ldots, k\}\cup\{\emptylabel\}$ a \emph{labeling on $U$} and $\anch : U\setminus\{r\} \longrightarrow V$ an \emph{anchoring on $U$}.
-The label of $u$ indicates its depth in~$T$, i.e., the number of edges on the $u$-$r$ path, while its anchor describes the first vertex after $u$ on this path, its parent in~$T$.
-The label~$0$ is only assigned to the root~$r$.
-Together, a labeling and anchoring represent a partial {$k$-hop} Steiner tree.}
+Given a metric, we can decide in polynomial time if it is a path metric, a tree metric, or a metric {with} treewidth $\omega$ for some constant $\omega\geq 1$.
+To verify that $G$ is a path or a tree, we simply run a depth-first search.
+Moreover, for constant $\omega$, it can be decided in polynomial time whether~$G$ has treewidth $\omega$ by computing a treewidth decomposition~\cite{Bodlaender96}.